TheMaxi7/RoK-discord-bots/HoH Slave/README.md

 # HoH Slave

-This is a open source discord bot that uses [rokstats.online](https://rokstats.online/) API to get all the stats.
-For the moment it uses only on message commands to work.
+This is a discord bot designed to assist kingdom leaderships in keeping track of their kingdom dead troops.
+The bot uses image processing and text recognition to extract information from screenshots of Hall of Heroes and then presents the information in a formatted embed within a Discord channel.
+In addition can write the stats extracted in a google spreadsheet.

 ## Required